jebriella/Class-agnostic-loss-function/README.md

 # Class-agnostic loss function
 Repository for Gabriella Norman's master thesis project:

-A segmentation network with a class-agnostic loss function to train on incomplete data
+**A segmentation network with a class-agnostic loss function to train on incomplete data**

 Test information

+# Predictions

+## Left breast